larrydodson/MechaCar_Statistical_Analysis/README.md

    | 1.
 Total Summary Statistics on All Three Lots | ![Coil_total_summary.png](https://github.com/larrydodson/MechaCar_Statistical_Analysis/blob/main/Coil_total_summary.png) |
    | 2. normal plot reference for Total Summary | ![Coil_total_normalplot.png](https://github.com/larrydodson/MechaCar_Statistical_Analysis/blob/main/Coil_total_normalplot.png) |
    | 3.
 Lot Summary Statistics on Each of the Three Lots | ![Coil_Lot_summary.png](https://github.com/larrydodson/MechaCar_Statistical_Analysis/blob/main/Coil_Lot_summary.png) |

  **Address the following Question:**
  - Question: The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Does the current manufacturing data meet this design specification for: 1) all manufacturing lots in total?, and 2) each lot individually?
 Why not?
- - Reply:
+ - Response: 1) When using the data for all lots in aggregate, Yes, the measured data for Variance that is at 62.29psi is below the 100psi Variance maximum requirement.
+2) With the same consideration for each of the three Lots separately, both Lot 1 at 0.98psi, and Lot 2 at 7.47psi, meet the requirement of 100psi max requirement.
+However, Lot 3 at 170.27psi greatly exceeds the 100psi maximum.

+ In summary, the cause of the manufacturing problem is likely to be with Lot 3 exceeding the design specifications.
+The Lot 3 should be removed from production and the manufacturing team to use this information for next steps to resolve the problem completely, and to modify production methods to screen and prevent furture problems.